nanoor/CyberSec/docs/walkthroughs/thm/fileinclusion.md

 http://webapp.thm/index.php?lang=/etc/passwd
 ```

-This words because in the PHP code above, there isn't a directory specified in the `include` function and no input validation is implemented.
+This works because in the PHP code above, there isn't a directory specified in the `include` function and no input validation is implemented.
 So what happens if the developer decides to specify a directory from where the files are accessed.
 The PHP code would look something like the following:

 ```php
 <?PHP